izzymsft/spec-driven-dev-backend-apis/SPECIFICATION_BACKEND.md

 ### 2.1 Application Dependencies

-The REST API application is a FastAPI application using the following dependencies
+The REST API application is a FastAPI application using the following uv dependencies

 - azure-cosmos 4.9.0
 - fastapi 0.116.1
 - pydantic 2.11.9
 - pytest 8.4.2
+- httpx 0.28.1
+- uvicorn[standard]

 The package dependency manager is uv